theory/justatheory/content/post/postgres/mini-summit-five.md

 *   *David Wheeler (he/him)Jeremy points out that struct change is pretty interesting.

- *  Yurri: Yeah, it's interesting because it's super dangerous!
+ *  Yurii: Yeah, it's interesting because it's super dangerous!
 Like if somebody is expecting a different versioned structure, then  it can be pretty nasty.